Sekky61/aoc-bash/Readme.md

 ## Automated Day Setup

+1. Create the file `cookies.txt` in the root directory and paste your session cookie from the AoC website into it.

-1. Run the script with the desired day number:
+2. Run the script with the desired day number:

 ```bash
 ./create.sh <day_number>
 ```

-2. The script creates a directory (Day-<day_number>), an empty input.txt file, and populates part-1.sh and part-2.sh with templates.
+3. The script creates a directory (Day-<day_number>), an empty input.txt file, and populates part-1.sh and part-2.sh with templates.

-3. Navigate to the day's directory and start solving the challenges!
+4. Navigate to the day's directory and start solving the challenges!